Tahul/vue-catch-hrefs/README.md

 The formatter must return a string value, corresponding to the path that will be sent to your router, or `false` that will cancel the redirection and fire the original click on the href.

+The string returned will be sent to your vue-router as a `path` attribute.

 ```javascript
 // ~/plugins/vue-catch-hrefs/path-formatter.js
 export default (path, currentRoute) => {